 Fremantle Stuff > buildings > Customs House

-The current 'Customs House' is behind the preserved Falk building facade on the corner of Phillimore St (south side) and Henry Sts.
+The most recent 'Customs House' was behind the Falk building facade on the corner of Phillimore St and Henry Sts.
 Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least two others before that.
 From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there must have been offices somewhere before 1879.